kathleenmariko/lds.contexto/README.md

 # lds.contexto

-I drew inspiration for this project from the online game found at contexto.me.
+I drew inspiration for this project from a game I found online (contexto.me).

 My version of the game was used for my final project in LING360 at BYU.